E137299/7.5-TicTacToe/README.md

    - Display the board at the beginning of each turn to show the current state of the game.

 2. **Players:**
-   - The game should support two players, 'X' and 'O'.
+   - The game should support two players, 'X' and 'O', or a set of two emojis.
    - Players take turns to make a move.

 3. **Moves:**